Patrick Henry Cronin: Further evidence

 Two days later, police identified the scene of the crime.
 The cottage Martin Burke (alias Frank Williams) rented in March was left vacant in May.
 The owners entered the cottage to find blood stains and broken furniture.
 The floor of the cottage was recently painted yellow, an attempt to hide the blood.
 The furniture and the trunk came from Revel's furniture store, rented by a J. B. Simmonds.
 Police suspected that Simmonds was an alias for Patrick "The Fox" Cooney, a familiar of O'Sullivan and Coughlin, and an enemy of Cronin.
 Cooney fled Chicago and was not found, but in the cotton batting found with Cronin's body, investigators found a man's severed finger.
 Since none of the other suspects were missing a finger, they believed it was Cooney's.

 The police also identified the stable, the same one Daniel Coughlin had visited, as the source of the white horse and buggy that took Cronin from his home on May 4.
 The owner of the stable told Chief of Police George W. Hubbard, on the night Cronin disappeared, a man named "Smith," referred by Detective Coughlin, rented a white horse and buggy.
-Police identified the man who drove the carriage as John Kunze, a friend of Coughlin's.
+Police identified the man who drove the carriage as John Kunzel, a friend of Coughlin's.
 Police arrested Frank Woodruff when he attempted to sell the horse and buggy to a stable owner, who informed police of the suspicious sale.
 Woodruff confessed to being hired to transport a trunk around 2 a.m., but claimed that a nervous Cronin helped haul into Woodruff's buggy a trunk with a mutilated body of a woman inside.